-World Press Freedom Day 2020: Current Theme, History and Significance
+World Press Freedom Day 2022: Know Theme, History and Significance Here

-World Press Freedom Day 2020: It is also known as World Press Day.
+World Press Freedom Day is also known as World Press Day.
 The day also pays tribute to journalists who have lost their lives.
-It is announced by the United Nations General Assembly on 3rd May to spread awareness about the importance of Freedom of Press in functioning, information providing, its significance and to awaken the government of its duty to uphold and respect the right to freedom of expression.
+It is announced by the United Nations General Assembly on May 3rd to spread awareness about the importance of Freedom of the Press in functioning, information providing, its significance and to awaken the government of its duty to uphold and respect the right to freedom of expression.

 - Safety of Women and Men Journalists and Media Workers.